-Historically, the enforcement community and the trucking industry have taken the position that no film is allowed on any commercial vehicle, according to the International Window Film Association
+Historically, the enforcement community and the trucking industry have taken the position that no film is allowed on any commercial vehicle, according to the International Window Film Association, a nonprofit group.

 "The clarification represents information that impacts millions of truck drivers who drive many hours at a stretch," says Darrell Smith, executive director of the IWFA.
 "The FMCSA has agreed with the International Window Film Association that the use of 'clear' window films with a minimum 70% visibility rating installed on the front side windows is permitted."